Required Health Forms

 All new students must submit up-to-date immunization documentation via the College’s Student Health Portal by Tuesday, June 28, for fall enrollment.
 As immunization records are required by state law, your student account may be placed on HOLD until your immunization record is received, and Health Services confirms that required immunizations are up to date.

 COVID-19 Vaccine Requirement

-The College is requiring that all students and employees be vaccinated for COVID-19 prior to the start of the fall semester.
+The College is requiring that all students and employees be up to date with COVID-19 vaccination (the primary series plus the booster).
 We reached this decision after consulting with medical and health officials, reviewing public health guidelines, and monitoring best practices at other colleges and universities.
-Our goal is to return to our pre-pandemic routines of full classrooms and residence halls, athletic competition, social gatherings, and in-person dining with minimal restrictions.
+Our goal is to engage in pre-pandemic routines of full classrooms and residence halls, athletic competition, social gatherings, and in-person dining with minimal restrictions.
 As such, we believe that the vaccination represents our best way to make this all a reality.

 Other Mandatory Immunizations

 The following mandatory immunizations are required by the Massachusetts Department of Public Health (DPH).

 Two doses of the MMR Vaccine per appropriate dose schedule are required.
 Provide immunization documentation or copy of laboratory test/proof of immunity.

 One dose of the Tdap Vaccine within the past 10 years is required.
 Please consider a booster to maintain compliance during all college years.

 Three doses of the Hepatitis B Vaccine per appropriate dose schedule are required.
 Provide immunization documentation or copy of laboratory test/proof of immunity.

 Two doses of the varicella vaccine per appropriate dose schedule are required.
 Provide immunization documentation or copy of laboratory proof of immunity or documentation of history of varicella disease (chickenpox) verified by healthcare provider.